<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 LEARNING OBJECTIVES

-This course provides an opportunity to pull together business, leadership and sustainability learnings from other courses in a real-world project setting, identifying and advancing sustainability solutions to business challenges.
-Additionally, the 10 key Bard MBA Toolkit concepts taught in this course are:
+This course provides an opportunity to pull together business, leadership and sustainability learnings from other courses in a real-world project setting.

 Operations and Supply Chains